hkleen/KiBot/docs/source/configuration/outputs/STEPOptions.rst

 ~~~~~~~~~~~~~~~~~~~~~~

 -  **download** :index:`: <pair: output - step - options; download>` [:ref:`boolean <boolean>`] (default: ``true``) Downloads missing 3D models from KiCad git.
-   Only applies to models in KISYS3DMOD and KICAD6_3DMODEL_DIR.
+   Only applies to models in KISYS3DMOD and KICAD6_3DMODEL_DIR. |br|
-   They are downloaded to a temporal directory and discarded.
+   They are downloaded to a temporal directory and discarded. |br|
    If you want to cache the downloaded files specify a directory using the
    KIBOT_3D_MODELS environment variable.
 -  **no_virtual** :index:`: <pair: output - step - options; no_virtual>` [:ref:`boolean <boolean>`] (default: ``false``) Used to exclude 3D models for components with 'virtual' attribute.
 -  **origin** :index:`: <pair: output - step - options; origin>` [:ref:`string <string>`] (default: ``'grid'``) (choices: "grid", "drill") (also accepts any string) Determines the coordinates origin.
 Using grid the coordinates are the same as you have in the
-   design sheet.
+   design sheet. |br|
-   The drill option uses the auxiliary reference defined by the user.
+   The drill option uses the auxiliary reference defined by the user. |br|
    You can define any other origin using the format 'X,Y', i.e. '3.2,-10'.
 -  **output** :index:`: <pair: output - step - options; output>` [:ref:`string <string>`] (default: ``'%f-%i%I%v.%x'``) Name for the generated STEP file (%i='3D' %x='step').
 Affected by global options.
 -  ``dnf_filter`` :index:`: <pair: output - step - options; dnf_filter>` [:ref:`string <string>` | :ref:`list(string) <list(string)>`] (default: ``'_null'``) Name of the filter to mark components as not fitted.